High-power cars drive Ferrari earnings to top of guidance

-MILAN (Reuters) - Italian luxury automaker Ferrari RACE.MI expects 2020 earnings at the top of its previous guidance range, helped by strong demand for powerful and highly profitable 12-cylinder sports cars such as the Monza.
+MILAN (Reuters) - Luxury automaker Ferrari RACE.MI expects 2020 earnings at the top of its previous guidance range after beating forecasts in the third quarter and as key new models such as the 430,000 euro ($505,000) hybrid SF90 Stradale start to reach customers.

-The company, known for its prancing horse logo, said on Tuesday it now expected adjusted core earnings of around 1.125 billion euros ($1.32 billion) this year, compared with 1.075-1.125 billion euros previously - assuming trading conditions are not further dented by the COVID-19 pandemic.
+The company, known for its prancing horse logo, said on Tuesday it expected adjusted core earnings of around 1.125 billion euros this year, compared with 1.075-1.125 billion euros previously - assuming trading conditions are not further dented by the COVID-19 pandemic.

+Chief Executive Louis Camilleri said the new guidance implied a “very strong” fourth quarter, with record quarterly volumes, revenues and earnings before interest, tax, depreciation and amortization (EBITDA).

+“Solid proof that we are now running on all cylinders,” he told analysts.
+“We’ll enter 2021 with a very strong order book, we should have a pretty strong year”.

 Ferrari said shipments were recovering in line with a production plan set after a seven-week freeze of its operations during the first wave of COVID-19 earlier this year.

-They were down 6.5% year on year in the third quarter, but shipments of 12-cylinder cars, including the Monza, rose 15.4% in the July-September period.
+They were down 6.5% year on year in the third quarter as certain models approached the end of their lifecycle, while the F8 Spider and the 812 GTS were in ramp-up phase.

+However, deliveries of powerful and highly profitable 12-cylinder cars, including the Monza, rose 15.4% in July-September.

 Despite the coronavirus crisis, Ferrari RACE.N is on track with a rapid roll-out of new sports cars aimed at sustaining growth in core earnings and its share price.

-A further new model is expected by the end of the year after the company in September launched the Portofino M, a modified version of its top-selling gran tourer.
+A further new model will be released by the end of the year after the company in September launched the Portofino M, a modified version of its top-selling gran tourer.

-In the third quarter, adjusted earnings before interest, tax, depreciation and amortization (EBITDA) rose 6.4% to 330 million euros, above an average forecast of 299 million euros from analysts polled by Reuters.
+In the third quarter, adjusted EBITDA rose 6.4% to 330 million euros, above an average forecast of 299 million euros from analysts polled by Reuters.

-For the full year, the company now expects an adjusted EBITDA margin of around 32.5%, versus 31%-32.5% previously.

-Morgan Stanley analysts said the more upbeat guidance had not been expected by investors, and forecast an “exceptionally strong” fourth quarter.

 Our Standards: The Thomson Reuters Trust Principles.